youngalps/.config/README.md

-# My personal configurations for wezterm and neovim on WSL and Windows
+configurations for wezterm and neovim on WSL2 and Windows